 The Snapdragon 865 boasts 15TOPS of AI processing power — a new personal best for Qualcomm’s smartphone chips.
 Numbers look good on paper, but what does all this processing power help us users actually do?

-We’re already using “AI” for a wide range of tasks, from on-device voice recognition and translation to camera product searches and photo enhancements.
-With more processing power comes the ability to perform even more advanced imaging and voice techniques, without draining your phone’s battery too quickly.
+We commonly use “AI” for a wide range of tasks, from on-device voice recognition and translation to camera product searches and photo enhancements.
+With more processing power comes the ability to perform even more advanced imaging and voice techniques.
+All without draining your phone’s battery too quickly.

 There are also potential improvements for the growing field of augmented reality as well as face detection security.
 However, most consumers probably care about taking better pictures.
-Google exemplifies how powerful AI photography can be and we’ll hopefully see similar capabilities in flagship powered by the Snapdragon 865.
+Google exemplifies how powerful AI photography can be and we’re seeing improved capabilities in flagships powered by the Snapdragon 865.

 Get serious about mobile gaming